-The second chapter takes a look at the city's neighborhood context, and establishes a framework that will enable the city and its partners to focus housing investments, programs, and interventions in a strategic and impactful way.
+The second chapter considers the city's various neighborhood contexts, and establishes a framework that will enable the city and its partners to focus housing investments, programs, and interventions in a strategic and impactful way.

 The third chapter provides the overall market analysis to understand the current conditions and opportunity for housing.
 It identifies the gaps that exist in the housing supply today and likely housing needs in the future.
 It concludes with a development program that sets realistic expectations for the delivery of housing based on market conditions.